Coronavirus cases count up in Kazakhstan

 By Nargiz Sadikhova – Trend:

-Fourteen new coronavirus cases have been just reported in Kazakhstan, Trend reports with reference to Kazakhstan’s Ministry of Healthcare.
+Total number of coronavirus cases reported in Kazakhstan amounted to 369 cases as of 12:00 (GMT +6) on Apr.
+1, 2020, Trend reports with reference to Kazakhstan’s Ministry of Healthcare.

-Eleven cases account for Nur-Sultan, the capital, and three for Almaty city.

-A total of 37 coronavirus cases have been confirmed in Kazakhstan over the period from 00:00 to 15:00 (GMT +6) on Mar.
-29, 2020, including 27 in Nur-Sultan city, eight in Almaty city, one in Atyrau region, and one in Kyzylorda region.
-Thus, a total of 265 cases have officially t been confirmed in Kazakhstan.
+Thus, over the period from 00:00 till 12:00 (GMT +6) on Apr.
+1, 2020 some 14 new coronavirus cases were reported in Kazkahstan, including 1 case in Shymkent city, 5 in Turkestan region, six in Kyzylorda region and three in Atyrau region.

 Distribution of overall coronavirus cases in Kazakhstan’s region is as follows: